mariakakis/mhealth-course/_assignments/assignment1.md

 assigned_class_index: 0
 due_class_index: 2
 summary: |
-    Develop an android app that counts steps.
-Design an interface that shows the number of steps as a user walks with the tablet in their hand.
+    You will build your first Android app that uses the built-in sensors for something useful.
+This app will count the number of steps that you have taken and show that number on the screen.
 You will be using the raw data from the accelerometer and/or gyroscope to complete this task.
-The data will require some very simple signal processing before you can count the number of steps.
-Just focus on the basics in this assignment.
-We will do more advanced signal processing in subsequent assignments.
+The data will require some very simple signal processing.
 You can use peak detection, zero crossing, or your own technique for counting.
-You can assume the user only holds the tablet in a fixed posture in their hands.
-You are welcome to assume a different placement or posture of the tablet or phone, but please be sure to document how the device needs to be held somewhere on the interface.
-Optional – If want a challenge, attempt to detect steps in any orientation and posture.
-Please have your application installed and ready to show in class on the due date and also submit your source code to the assignment submission site.
+You can assume the user only holds the phone in a fixed posture in their hands.
+You are welcome to assume a different placement or posture of the phone, but please be sure to document how the device needs to be held somewhere on the interface.
+optional: |
+    Attempt to detect steps in any orientation and posture.
+grading: |
+    (60 points) We will briefly examine your code to ensure that you are using some form of signal processing to calculate a step count. <br/>
+    (40 points) To test your app's performance, you will take 20 steps with the phone in your hand during class.
+For full credit, your app must correctly count the number of steps within 1 (19-21 steps). -5 points for each extra or missing step beyond the first.
+deliverables: |
+    Source code: TODO LINK<br/>
+    Demo in class
 ---